karkman/MBDP_Genomics_2022/Practicals/README.md

 To leave the interactive node, type `exit`.

-You can copy the file `multiqc_report.html` to your computer and open it in a webbrowser.
-Can you see any difference amon the raw and trimmed reads?
+You can copy the file `multiqc_report.html` to your computer and open it in a web browser.
+Can you see any difference among the raw and trimmed reads?

 ## QC and trimming for Nanopore reads